 Prerequisite: None required; preferred that students have already completed Corporations or at a minimum are taking contemporaneously with this course.

-Exam: In Class
+Exam: Last Class Take-home

-Through reading materials, course discussions, negotiation exercises, and guest lectures, students will gain insight into the perspective of fund managers, advisors to these managers and their funds, investors in such funds, those who transact with such funds, and those who regulate the fund industry.
-Sessions will be an interactive mix of lectures, class discussions, and negotiation exercises; a number of sessions will feature guests with particular industry expertise.
+Through reading materilas, course discussions, and guests from practice, students will gain insight into the perspective of fund managers, advisors to these managers and their funds, investors in such funds, those who transact with such funds, and those who regulate the fund industry.
+One theme that will emerge is that fund strategies are at the center of many of the most pressing current issues in corporate and financial law.
+Funds drive industry transformations and undergird market efficiency but also continually attempt to exploit loopholes in the current regulatory and tax regime.
+They thereby expose the fault lines of the current regulatory and tax structure, which the course will reexamine.
+Most sessions will feature guests with industry or regulatory expertise.

 Note: This course will meet for the first six weeks of the term.